yegappan/lsp/README.md

 `:LspWorkspaceAddFolder {folder}`| Add a folder to the workspace.
 `:LspWorkspaceListFolders`|Show the list of folders in the workspace.
 `:LspWorkspaceRemoveFolder {folder}`|Remove a folder from the workspace.

+For code actions, when multiple servers return actions, the menu shows one merged list.
+If duplicate action titles exist, the source server label is shown only for those duplicate-title entries.
+The selected action is resolved/executed by the server that provided it.

 ## Similar Vim LSP Plugins